ipfs/ipfs-docs/docs/install/command-line.md

 If you are running Kubo on a resource-constrained system (such as a Raspberry Pi), you should complete the following steps:

-  1. Download and compile Kubo manually.
-See the [Kubo README](https://github.com/ipfs/kubo/blob/v0.17.0/README.md#download-and-compile-ipfs) section for more information.
   1. Initialize your daemon with the `lowpower` profile.
 This reduces daemon overhead on the system but may degrade content discovery and data fetching performance.

   ```bash